-The earliest judicial challenges involving tangible benefit or quid pro quo harassment claims-filed by women who were allegedly fired for resisting sexual advances by their supervisors-were largely unsuccessful.
+The earliest judicial challenges involving tangible job detriment or quid pro quo harassment claims-filed by women who were allegedly fired for resisting sexual advances by their supervisors-were largely unsuccessful.
 The discriminatory conduct in such cases was deemed to arise from "personal proclivity" of the supervisor rather than "company directed policy which deprived women of employment opportunities."
 Until the mid-1970's, federal district courts were reluctant either to find a Title VII cause of action or to impose liability on employers who were neither in complicity with, nor had actual knowledge of, quid pro quo harassment by their supervisory employees.
 An historic turning point came when the federal district court in Williams v.
-Saxbe20 held for the first time that sexual harassment was discriminatory treatment within the meaning of Title VII because "it created an artificial barrier to employment which was placed before one gender and not the other, despite the fact that both genders were similarly situated."21 Echoing earlier opinions that an employer is not liable for "interpersonal disputes between employees," the court nonetheless refused to dismiss the complaint since "if [the
+Saxbe held for the first time that sexual harassment was discriminatory treatment within the meaning of Title VII because "it created an artificial barrier to employment which was placed before one gender and not the other, despite the fact that both genders were similarly situated."
+Echoing earlier opinions that an employer is not liable for "interpersonal disputes between employees," the court nonetheless refused to dismiss the complaint since "if [the alleged harassment] was a policy or practice of plaintiff's supervisor, then it was the agency's policy or practice, which is prohibited by Title VII."26